zhiayang/mkvtaginator/README.md

 It's recommended to use `--dry-run` to preview the command-line for `mkvpropedit`, especially when editing in-place (the default).
 Speaking of which, `mkvpropedit`, `mkvextract`, and `mkvmerge` must be in `$PATH` to work.
 There are no other external dependencies.

-Since in the typical use-case you probably already know the correct series, use `--series <SERIES_ID>` to manually specify the identifer of the series (for the specific provider for tv/movies), to skip searching and ensure that no user interaction is required.
+Since in the typical use-case you probably already know the correct series, use `--id <API_SPECIFIC_ID>` to manually specify the identifer of the series/movie, to skip searching and ensure that no user interaction is required.

 To enable "out-of-place" output (ie. the input files are copied, and the new copy is modified with the originals untouched), simply use
 `--output-folder <FOLDER_PATH>`; for any given input file, the output path must not coincide with the path of the input &mdash; since that